TaitoUnited/taito-cli/docs/manual/04-configuration.md

 ## 4. Configuration

 By default only the *basic* plugin is enabled.
 You can configure your personal settings in `~/.taito/taito-config.sh` file and organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
-See [installation instructions](#installation) of taito-cli for an example of a personal configuration file.
+See the [2.
+Installation and upgrade](02-installation.md) chapter for an example of a personal configuration file.

 Project specific settings are defined in `taito-config.sh` file placed at your project root folder.
 See [taito-config.sh](https://github.com/TaitoUnited/kubernetes-template/blob/master/taito-config.sh) of kubernetes-template for an example of a project specific configuration.
 In addition, user specific overrides may be defined in `taito-config-user.sh` file located at project root folder.
 The user specific file should not be committed to version control.